Lasseignejk/DC-Notes/BackEnd/4--Routes/BasicRoutes/Routes.md

 Let's break it down.
 On the second and third lines, we declare the variables `username` and `password` and we set them equal to `req.body.username` and `req.body.password` respectively.
 So the `username` variable will EQUAL whatever is inside of the `req.body` under the `username` key.
 If we change the username in Postman to be "MinionDave" instead of "FirstUser" and hit the route again in Postman, you'll see that "MinionDave" displays below.

 Typically, it's a good idea to have the variable on the backend be the same as the key in the body -- `const username` and `{"username": ""}` for example.
-If they happen to be different, you have to write the route like we did above.
+If they happen to be different, you have to write the route like we did above and you <strong>can't</strong> use the second way.
 The important thing is that the `req.body` part has to match what the data looks like, where we entered it in Postman.

     app.post("/login_1", (req, res) => {
         const user = req.body.username;